 The Department will submit a final report within 3 months of completion of the project to include:

 The funding described in this plan is contingent upon completion of course development and offering as describe above, and summarized in Distance Learning Program Intake Form.
 Changes to the agreements, timetables or funding will be based on agreement between the College and AA/CIRT.
-The funding agreements are subject to renegotiation if course development and delivery do not proceed according to the accepted Course Development Plan, with course development completed by term/year.
-In signing below, we accept this award and the conditions outlined in the letter.
+The funding agreements are subject to renegotiation if course development and delivery do not proceed according to the accepted Course Development Plan.

 For a list of all programs transitioned through the TOL Seminar, refer to the Programs Selected for Transition page.